manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 For adding targets, Oracle Enterprise Manager provides various options, such as installing an agent, using the guided discovery process, or adding targets manually.

- - **Install an agent** - This is an autodiscovery process in which you install a management agent on an unmanaged host and convert it to a managed host.
+ - **Install an agent** - This is an automatic discovery process in which you install a management agent on an unmanaged host and convert it to a managed host.
 You can then search for targets on that host and add them to EM.

-	> **Note:** With this process, if you add any new components to your infrastructure in the future, Oralce Enterprise Manager automatically finds and brings them under management.
+	> **Note**: With this process, if you add any new components to your infrastructure in the future, Oracle Enterprise Manager automatically finds and brings them under management.

  - **Use guided discovery** - This process takes you through a discovery wizard that displays the specifications prefilled by default.
 The wizard searches for targets, such as Oracle Databases, listeners, and other deployed components or applications on the host.
 It helps you promote these targets to managed status.
 	> The guided discovery process is a quick way to add targets in Oracle Enterprise Manager.

  - **Add targets manually** - This is a declarative process in which you explicitly specify the monitoring properties required to discover the targets.

-	> The manual process is useful if both autodiscovery and the guided process failed to discover a target.
+	> The manual process is useful if both automatic discovery and the guided process failed to discover the target.

 After adding a target, for example Oracle Database, you can access the home page of the target.
 From the target home page, you can monitor and manage it in Oracle Enterprise Manager or perform administrative tasks.
 Besides, you can view the history of pages you visited and bookmark pages as favorites in Oracle Enterprise Manager.